For this travel review, we pay a visit to Orestone Manor in Devon

-Commanding a picturesque sea view, fourteen individually decorated rooms, an exceptional restaurant and located in a perfect position from which to explore all Devon has to offer, Orestone Manor is a great example of why Brits don’t need to fly the nest this summer.
+Orestone Manor has a commanding picturesque sea view.
+Fourteen individually decorated rooms along with an exceptional restaurant.
+All located in a perfect position from which to explore all Devon has to offer.
+This property is a great example of why Brits don’t need to fly the nest this summer.

 Despite the historical ties, it is not the heritage that draws guests to this quaint hotel but the location.
-Just a short amble from the nearest beach and with longer coastal walks planned from the hotel’s doorstep, guests can stay close and enjoy lazy days by the British seaside or more robust hikes through green countryside and cliff-edge paths beside the English Channel.
+It’s only a short amble from the nearest beach and with longer coastal walks planned from the hotel’s doorstep, guests can choose to stay close and enjoy lazy days by the British seaside.
+Or, more robust hikes through green countryside and cliff-edge paths beside the English Channel.

-While you might not be guaranteed eternal sunshine of further flung destinations, the scenic setting makes for an enticing companion whether under a balmy summer sun or atmospheric stormy skies.
-I experienced both during my stay but it did little to deter my enthusiasm and, if anything, endeared me to the place even more.
+While you might not be guaranteed eternal sunshine of further-flung destinations.
+The scenic setting does make for an enticing companion whether under a balmy summer sun or atmospheric stormy skies.
+I experienced both during my stay.
+But, it did little to deter my enthusiasm and, if anything, endeared me to the place even more.

 Of course, beaches and walks aren’t the only sights of significance.
 Just three miles from Blackpool Sands lies the historical town of Dartmouth.
 Boasting a castle, quay and being very British and twee in aesthetic and appeal, Dartmouth is worth exploring.
 Devon also boasts Dartmoor national park with its commanding landscapes, historical intrigues and free-roaming ponies.
 Then there’s the local vineyards, exceptional restaurants and all the seafaring activities you might expect from a coastal county.